cristianglezm/EvoGarden/Planning.md

 -   **Herbicide Control**: To prevent "flower deadlock," an `HerbicidePlane` is deployed if the flower density exceeds a configured threshold.

 -   **Spring Repopulation**: To prevent total ecosystem collapse, the engine checks for the transition from Winter to Spring.
-If either the flower or insect populations are at zero, it spawns a small number of new actors to give the simulation a chance to recover.
+If either the flower or insect populations are at zero, it repopulates.
+If the Seed Bank contains champion genomes, they are used to create new flowers; otherwise, new random flowers are spawned.

 ### 5.3.
 Performance Optimization with Quadtrees (`lib/Quadtree.ts`)
 To avoid performance degradation as the number of actors grows, the `SimulationEngine` creates and populates several purpose-built Quadtrees **on every tick**.
 This provides highly efficient spatial lookups for different AI needs.